OpenbackLtd/OpenBack-Cordova/README.md

 ### Android Specific Configurations

+#### Edit openback.json

+This file is used by the OpenBack library to set the notification icon for android 5+.
+Make sure the icon is copied to your android platform.
+You can customize the light, vibration pattern and sound too.
+For more info, check [Android Integration guide](https://docs.openback.com/?section=initializing-the-openback-library).

+The `appCode` should also be set in this file.
+It is used by the library to setup itself during an application upgrade.

+#### Configure Firebase

+Add your firebase `google-services.json` at the same level as your application `config.xml`.
+The google services plugin should package everything for you (e.g. it sets some strings in your application resources).

-#### Set the GCM/FCM Sender ID
+(Optional) You can also set the FCM Sender ID manually using the following:

 ```xml
 <preference name="com.openback.gcmSenderId" value="G-123456" />
 ```

-Follow the [Android Integration Guide](https://gist.github.com/npabion/fed561598677119efc0f8934a477488f) to set the manifest permissions and GCM/FCM services.
-> Note: This is a manual step, you can use a plugin like [cordova-custom-config](https://www.npmjs.com/package/cordova-custom-config) to add settings in the application config.xml.
+For more info, check [OpenBack Android Integration Guide](https://docs.openback.com/?section=android-library-integration).

 #### Edit the application Android Manifest

-Refer to the [Android Integration guide](https://gist.github.com/npabion/14d5420ec9b13d36d610262f3a3dc632#configuring-the-openback-library) to setup the manifest depending on the triggers the application will use.
+Refer to the [Android Integration guide](https://docs.openback.com/?section=configuring-the-openback-library) to setup the manifest depending on the triggers the application will use.
 Include the extra permissions and receiver actions in the `config.xml` file of your application.

 ## OpenBack Library API